 ask questions in class, come to my office hours, or send me questions on e-mail.

-Problem sets, lab exercises, take-home examinations will be graded by Audrey Huerta or the teaching assistant.
-Late problem sets will be dducted 10% per day that they are late.
+All grading will be done by me.
+Late work will be deducted 10% per day that they are late.
 I do not accept assignments after they have been graded and returned to the rest of the class

 Problem sets must be neat and orderly.
 This will probably mean that you will have to re-write your solutions after you have solved them.
-All problems must clearly state what is Given, what you need to Find, the Solution, and relevant Assumptions.
-Sketch the problem, being sure to label axes and any important aspects of the problem.
+All problems must include a Sketch of the problem, and clearly state what is Given, what you need to Find, the Solution, and relevant Assumptions.
 Be sure to "box in" your final answer.
 DO NOT MAKE ME GUESS WHAT YOU MEAN!

 Students will be provided with keys to access the lab.
 BUT- be sure to lock-up when you're done.